 A frequent misconception around the storytelling approach is that you want a gigantic budget to execute efficiently.
 However much money you are working with, there are hundreds of methods to adopt storytelling in your marketing efforts.

 Using a storytelling approach on your resort marketing strategy, you can associate valuable content without actually ‘selling’ your hotel to visitors.
 Rather, you are showing them why they should choose you over your competition in an engaging, authentic manner.

 Very good resort storytellers online are moving out from the massive chunks of dull, standardised text and descriptions of amenities, towards the use of large, beautiful, bold images with attractive narratives and persuasive bite-sized videos, more fitting to today’s multi-device, multi-channel universe.

 When considering how to integrate this strategy on your marketing efforts, it is important to remember that your hotel does not have to just have one set storyline.
-Rather, think about daily activities or characteristics as unique stories inside themselves — magical moments that happen around your infinity pool; your mind chef describing how to make a specific dish; a few photos showing what you are planting in your veggie garden this year — all of these can be packed as a kind of storytelling via your online channels.
+Rather, think about daily activities or characteristics as unique stories inside themselves — magical moments that happen around your infinity pool; your chef describing how to make a specific dish; the personalized pajamas and robes that you provide to guests, a few photos showing what you are planting in your veggie garden this year — all of these can be packed as a kind of storytelling via your online channels.

 Below are a few important considerations to make in creating your storytelling hotel concept.

 Who are you trying to achieve?
 You can not be everything to everybody, so decide who your key audience is and build your strategy around that.
 Consider the sorts of travellers that come through your doors.
 What are some of the most frequent requests?
 What do they like doing and how does that tie in your hotel?

 How do you wish to communicate with guests – Spa Retreat, Romantic Getaways Tasmania?
 Consider the tone of voice which most fits your brand and stick with it.
 Your primary audience may also influence this choice.

 Consider Your story